NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 It requires providing a sharded state dict (in order to implicitly define mappings between local tensors and checkpoint tensors) and loading strategies.
 In practice, the same sharded state dict can be usually used for both saving and loading (the sharded state dict for loading will just contain tensors with uninitialized data).

-When the sharded state dict is provided as input, it is processed in the following way:
+When the sharded state dict is provided as input, it is processed in the following way (see also `load` function `documentation <https://docs.nvidia.com/megatron-core/developer-guide/latest/api-guide/dist_checkpointing.html#module-core.dist_checkpointing.serialization>`_):

 1. The "common" state dict is loaded from the checkpoint.
 This forms the base of the resulting state dict.
 2. The ShardedTensorFactories from the input sharded state dict are applied.